 Reuse of a cached cursor still registers as a parse, even though it is not a hard parse.

 An LRU algorithm removes entries in the session cursor cache to make room for new entries when needed.
 The cache also uses an internal time-based algorithm to age out cursors that have been idle for an certain amount of time.

 The following initialization parameters pertain to the session cursor cache:

 This parameter sets the maximum number of cached closed cursors for each session.
 The default value is 50.
-Use this parameter to prevent a session from opening an excessive number of cursors, thereby filling the library cache or forcing excessive hard parses.
+Use this parameter to reuse cursors from the cache for the statements that get executed repeatedly in the same session.

 This parameter specifies the maximum number of cursors a session can have open simultaneously.
 For example, if its value is set to 1000, then each session can have up to 1000 cursors open at one time.